Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >the namespace under which the fulltext search library should be initialized
+  >The namespace under which the fulltext search library should be initialized.

 Example: